keelan-krinsky/University-Notes.-/Notes/APES/Integrated Notes.markdown

 NOTE: some microbes are also digested so the stomach is in effect acting as some form of microbe farm.

+###### Functionality
+Better use of higher quality foods cannot digest poor quality foods well digestion of fibre is too slow to support the animal. have the advantage in the wet season.

+###### Examples
+cows, and buffalo

-###### Cenalid digestion (cecum )
+##### Ceacalid digestion (cecum )

+###### Structure
+ceacum, blind ended sack as large intestine joins colon, responsible for digesting fibre.

+###### Caecalids
+wide tolerance for plant quality cannot gain as much nutrition from high quality foods advantage in the dry season (niche differentiation)

+###### Examples
 horse, zebra, elephants, lagomorphs (eg rabbits etc) insert image.

 NOTE: the ceacum and the rumen both make use of fermentation.

-#### Ruminants
-better use of higher quality foods cannot digest poor quality foods well digestion of fibre is too slow to support the animal. have the advantage in the wet season.

-#### Caecalids
+#### Forage categories

-wide tolerance for plant quality cannot gain as much nutrition from high quality foods advantage in the dry season (niche differentiation)
+##### Quality
+Nutrituous food not commonly abundant throught the year.

+##### Staple
+Relatively large amounts of the plant are available, and the plant is relatively nutritious and palatable

+##### Restricted intake
+There is normally a severe shortage of these foods but the herbivore has a high preference for them (they are often highly nutritious)

+##### Reserve
+It is possible to live/sustain for long periods on reserve foods, however it is less nutritous and less pallatable.

+##### Buffer
+Extremely unpallatable, only eaten when there is no other food available.

+NOTE: Herbivores prefer quality or staple foods which contain more nutrients to reserves of buffer foods. however they only consume high quantities of these food in the wet and early dry season under normal circumstances, as there are not freely accesible throughout the year,

 ### Plants perspective

 #### Defence mechanisms / grazing resistance.
 All strategies which deal with herbivore disturbance.

+###### Defence
+A defence is effective if it is a feature of an organism which increases the energy spent by a consumer in locating and handling that organism (as a result the consumer will eat less of it.)

 ##### Tolerance
-increased growth
+strategies focused around increased growth to make up for biomas lost in browsing/grazing

-##### avoidance
+##### Avoidance
-reduced grazing.
+Strategies focus around reducing the amount of grazing which takes place.

-###### morphological characteristics
+###### Morphological characteristics

+1. Spines,thorn prickles,
+2. Shell (for seeds or nuts)
-spines, thorn prickles, shell for seeds or nuts cellulose lignin incorporated into the plant structure
+3. Cellulose and or lignin incorporated into the plant structure

 ###### Biochemical
-tannins/ toxins.

-Qualitative
+Tannins/ Toxins.

+QUALITATIVE:
-Toxins capable of causing severe physiological distress in the the animals whin ingest the. foe example HCN these compounds are very expensive to produce and so normally only small plants which do not grow fast (so need to conserve all of their accumulated biomass tend to produce these toxins. these toxins as a generally rule are either present in sufficiently high concentrations to provide severe discouragement to potential herbivores, or they are entirely absent.
+Toxins capable of causing severe physiological distress in the the animals whin ingest them.(For example HCN) these compounds are very expensive to produce and so normally only small plants which do not grow fast (so need to conserve all of their accumulated biomass) tend to produce these toxins.These toxins as a generally rule are either present in sufficiently high concentrations to provide severe discouragement/damage to potential herbivores, or they are entirely absent.

-Quantitative

-tannins, detergents
+QUANTITATIVE:
-quantity varies all tannins are compounds which bind to proteins making them harder to digest.
+Detergents, (for example tannins.
+All tannins are compounds which bind to proteins making them harder to digest.)

-Defence
-a defence is effective if it is a feature of an organism which increases the energy spent by a consumer in locating and handling that organism (as a result the consumer will eat less of it.)
+Quantity/concentration of deterant can vary,

 ## Herbivor- carnivor relationships

 ### prey
+NOTE: Animals can run away

-nutritional quality
+#### Nutritional quality
 plants 40C:1N
 Animals 10C: N
-animals can run away

-##### searching preditoes Coursing,
+the lower carbon to nitrogen ration makes animals more appealing/ nutrient dense food.

+### Preditors

+#### Searching prediters (Coursing)
-Test out a herd to identify the most favourable prey items
+These preditors will seek out and run down their prey, sometimes over long ditances.
+Usually they will test out a prey herd several times to identify the most favourable prey items before making their attack

-##### Sit and wait predator (Ambush)
+#### Sit and wait predator (Ambush)
 have a particular kill zone, any potential prey item entering this kill zine is at risk of being attacked/consumed.

+##### Examples
+Most cats, carnivorous plants, spiders.

+#### Strategies.

+##### Generalist strategy/ polyphagous
+Generalsit eat lots of different things although they may have a preference for a particular prey type.
+They have a short handling time, killing and eating quickly, and a relatively long search time. furthermore, they cannot easily begin a new search while still handling the current prey item.

+NOTE: Intake is maximize by eating whatever is found (within broad limits)

 ###### Examples
-most cats, carnivorous plants, spiders.

-Generalist strategy/ polyphagous

-eat lots of different things
-may have a preference for a particular prey type kill and eat quickly, (short handling time search time is relatively long cannot easily begin new search while still handling the current prey item intake is maximize by eating whatever is found (within broad limits)

-  examples
-  black back jackals
+  Black back jackals
-  insectivorous birds
+  Insectivorous birds

-  Specialists (Monophagous )
+##### Specialists (Monophagous )
-  handling is long compared to food search times intake is maximized by specializing on a particle prey type focus on food types that can be attained most efficiently live within site of prey, but because attack and handling is energy expensive and may be dangerous, they focus on the most profitable prey items (sick , injured, naive.
+handling time is long compared to food search times.
+Specilasits focus on food types that can be attained most efficiently.
+Preditors also often live within the site of prey, but because attack and handling is energy expensive and may be dangerous, they focus on the most profitable prey items (sick , injured, naive.)

+ NOTE: Intake is maximized by specializing on a particle prey type

 ##### Role of the environment

-  broad diets are favoured in pow productivity environments while specialist diets are favoured in highly productive environments.
+Broad diets are favoured in low productivity environments while specialist diets are favoured in highly productive environments.

-  ##### impact on prey populations
+### Impact on prey populations

+#### Additive effect
-  additive effect (decease in population density/abundance) predation adds to other sources of mortality
+decease in population density/abundance) becuase Predation adds to other sources of mortality

-  Compensatory effect
+#### Compensatory effect
-  different sources of mortality trade off/ compensate each other for example an animal will either die from disease, starvation or predation either way the animal is bound to die.
+Different sources of mortality trade off/ compensate each other for example an animal will either die from disease, starvation or predation, in any eventuallity the animal will die and there will only be one death.

 ### Host parasite

 #### macro parasite
-  tapeworm
+Tapeworm

 #### microparasite
-1. virus bacteria, protist
+ virus bacteria, protist

 #### transmission
-often transmission is an passive process on the part of the parasite disease dynamics and outbreaks basics reproductive rate/ number. the average number of newly infected hosts which would arise from a single infected host in a population od susceptible hosts $R_0$.
+often transmission is an passive process on the part of the parasite The average number of newly infected hosts which would arise from a single infected host in a population od susceptible hosts $R_0$.

+##### Basic number/ rate of an infection.

 $R_0>1 \rightarrow$ the infectious disease spreads.
 $R_0 <1 \rightarrow$ infectious disease recedes.